 Any successful tool sharpening process will result in a wire or burr forming on the back or flat of a blade.
 It’s important to remove this wire during (between diamond grades) and finishing the sharpening process.
 This can be easily done using a Diamond Cross 1000 grade stone wiped flat across the back of the blade.

-Router Cutters like any other woodworking blade need regular sharpening and maintenance.
+Routers, like any other woodworking blades, need regular sharpening and maintenance.
 The Diamond Cross Stone is the perfect size to work in between the flat of the TCT blade and the anti chip body of the cutter.
-Due to the speed at which the router cutter runs - between 14,000 and 22,000 RPM.

 Unique surface pattern